Batur24/til/css/css-progress.md

 # Progress

+> created on 27th May, 2017

 I found that when set `<progress>` color, no matter `color` or `background-color`, the color isn't working.
 And the default color in `chrome` and `firefox` is different.

-Then from [this thread](https://stackoverflow.com/questions/18368202/how-to-set-color-for-css3-html5-progress-element) different browsers imprement this funciton differently.
+Then from [this thread](https://stackoverflow.com/questions/18368202/how-to-set-color-for-css3-html5-progress-element), I know that different browsers imprement this funciton differently.

 ```css
     progress::-moz-progress-bar { background: blue; }   /*firefox*/